 For SSDI (Social Security Disability Insurance), you have the option of getting your application for disability benefits started by going online to the Social Security Administration website.
 SSDI is for workers who have paid Social Security taxes into the system for the required number of years.

-You cannot apply online for SSI disability benefits (Supplemental Security Income, for those with low income and assets).
-However, even if you qualify for SSDI, you may want to apply in person so that you have an opportunity to ask questions.
+Even if you are eligible to apply online, you may want to apply in person so that you have an opportunity to ask questions.

-For most disability applicants, the safest and easiest method of filing a disability application will be to contact the Social Security office closest to where you live and inform that office that you wish to apply for disability.
+For most disability applicants, the safest and easiest method of filing a disability application will be to contact the Social Security office closest to where you live and inform that office that you wish to schedule an appointment to apply for disability.
 Whether or not your disability application will be for Social Security disability or SSI can be determined by the Social Security office.

 Once you have informed the Social Security office that you wish to apply for disability benefits, an appointment will be scheduled for you to be interviewed.
 This interview may be conducted in person at the Social Security office, or over the phone.
 If you choose, or are requested, to have a phone interview, all of the necessary paperwork will be mailed to your home.
 You can also call the national Social Security office at 800-772-1213.
 If you are hard of hearing, you can call TTY 800-325-0778.

 There are several forms you'll need to file if you are using the paper application, depending on whether you qualify for SSDI or SSI.
 A Social Security field representative can help you fill them out.

 To apply for SSI, you'll need to fill out Form SSA-8000-BK, Application for Supplemental Security Income, plus either Form SSA-3368-BK, Adult Disability Report or Form SSA-3820-BK, Disability Report-Child.